Business cards are an inexpensive marketing tool, but they are only useful when they are out of your hands and into the hands of others.

 Drop two cards in every envelope you send out.
 Whether you are sending sales letters to prospects, invoices to clients, or a check to a vendor, include your business cards.
 Do this with both your business and personal mail.
 You never know who will open the envelope and find your cards.

-Add your cards to card displays at local businesses.
+A tip from our friend Steve at www.dxprintingperth.com.au, is to add your cards to card displays at local businesses.
 My dry cleaner allows customers to put a stack of business cards on shelves near the counter.
 Some simply place a few cards on the shelf, others supply a card holder to display them upright and keep them neatly organized.
 I have also seen bulletin boards and card holders at a number of other businesses.
 Whenever you see a place that allows you to add your cards, do so.

 Include a few business cards in your media kit.
 Sending cards when you send media releases or full media kits means the media outlet can easily give your contact information to multiple staff members who may be working on stories in your field.